 In all seriousness, I love my sister and I love it that she's an amazing cook.
 I especially love it that she's willing to share recipes like this one because it is delicious!!

-So let’s talk about this pork loin recipe.
-I bought a pork loin to cook for my family years ago and it was a total bust.
+So let's talk about this pork tenderloin recipe.
+I bought a pork tenderloin to cook for my family years ago and it was a total bust.
 Dry, flavorless, yuck.
-But when Amanda told me who she cooked this one, I knew I had to give pork loin another chance.
+But when Amanda told me who she cooked this one, I knew I had to give pork tenderloin another chance.

 How to Cook a Pork Loin (some options):